ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## Tiered and custom file storage profiles
 {: #fs-v2-profiles}

 In the following section, you can find information about the file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the beta release of zonal file shares.
 As of 08 August 2023, zonal file shares can be provisioned with only the defined performance profile.
+These share profiles are scheduled to reach End of Support on 06 May 2027.
 To access the newest features, you must change the IOPS profile of your share to dp2.
 {: deprecated}

 ### IOPS tiers
 {: #fs-tiers}

 Existing file shares can be based on IOPS tiers that you selected when you created the file share.
+Table 3 describes the IOPS performance for the IOPS tier profile.

-Table 3 describes the IOPS performance for the IOPS tier profiles.
+Table 3 describes the IOPS performance for the deprecated IOPS tier profiles.

 | IOPS Tier | Workload | Share size (GB) | Max IOPS (IOPS) |
 |-----------|----------|-----------------|-----------------|